 Harvey is located on the West Bank of the Mississippi River and on the Harvey Canal which is a vital shipping route to the Gulf of Mexico.
+It is bordered to the east by Gretna, to the west by Marrero.
 The original owner of the land was Jean-Baptiste d'Estrehan de Beaupre, royal treasurer and comptroller for the French Louisiana colony.
 Harvey was originally a company town called Cosmopolite City, developed by Joseph Hale Harvey.
 During this time, Joseph Harvey would rename it for his family's surname.

 Harvey features numerous hotels, restaurants, shopping, a casino and lots of family-friendly activities!

 New Orleans’ Playful Neighbor